Medecision’s Aerial platform makes virtual care a greater possibility.

 By Rick Koloski, Group Senior Vice President, Chief Architect, Engineering, Architecture & IT Operations

 Healthcare data is often siloed.
-Deb was able to take data and information from different sources to get a full-picture look at her father’s health.
-But pasting these things together can be complex and costly.
+Pasting together health data and information from different sources can be complex and costly.
 An Apple watch might monitor your heart rate, how much you sit or move, and your blood oxygen level, but you need an entirely different device to check your blood pressure and another device to check your weight.
 There’s no guarantee that synergy among these devices and data sets is even possible.

 The idea that all of our data and intelligence both informs and benefits us isn’t new.
 For example, what happens if you search for patio furniture online?
 When you subsequently log in to Facebook, you’re going to see strikingly directed advertisements that include the products you search for, alternatives to those products, and families of things that relate to what you searched for.
 We need a similar infrastructure in healthcare—where data is shared in order to ensure the best possible healthcare—but the technologies also need to ensure that there is no misuse of data and that privacy is not compromised.